 All soil is made up of sand, silt and clay, but the ratio of each varies from place to place.
 The ratio of these three soil ingredients also determines how well the soil will hold water, its aeration and its ability to drain.

 Gardens with high soil quality will be:

 - sweet smelling

 - compress into a loose lump in your hand when moist

 While no soil is perfect, the best thing you can do for your garden is build up a healthy soil.

-First, get your soil tested or check it yourself with a soil testing kit to find out what its’ current state is, and what you need to do to improve it..
+First, get your soil tested or check it yourself with a garden soil test kit to find out what its’ current state is, and what you need to do to improve it.

-2.)
-Get the correct pH.
+- Get the correct pH.
 Most garden vegetables, grasses, and ornamentals do best in a slightly acidic soil with a pH between 5.8 and 6.8.
-Within this range, roots can absorb and process available nutrients.
+Adjusting soil pH to within this range, allows roots to absorb and process available nutrients.

 Increasing Soil pH.
 Adding limestone is probably the easiest way to increase the alkalinity of soil.

 Decreasing Soil pH.
 Elemental sulfur is most commonly used by organic gardeners, but it takes awhile to kick in, so be patient.